Browse Through Our Vessel Information Database

 If the S-Stamp is the finish line, the Authorized Inspector (AI) is the gatekeeper holding the stopwatch.
 Before that stamp ever touches a boiler, inspectors are verifying far more than weld quality or paperwork completeness.
 They’re answering one critical question:

-A vertical separator is a cylindrical vessel that is oriented vertically.
-When a gas-liquid mixture enters the separator, the heavier liquid phase settles to the bottom, while the lighter gas phase rises to the top.
-The liquid phase is then drawn off through a...
+Two-Phase Spherical Separators operate on the principle of gravity separation.
+When a gas-liquid mixture enters the vessel, the heavier liquid phase settles to the bottom, while the lighter gas phase rises to the top.
+The unique spherical shape of the vessel promotes efficient separation...

 Browse Through Our Vessel Information Database Below